 Being assigned to an item typically means you're responsible for it.
 You can check for items you're assigned to in several ways; From the project dashboard; a project's overview; a project's content hub.

 Keep track of content changes using our revision history

 Revisions compare the content between two points in time, so you can see what's changed between saves.

 Comments are used to discuss content with your team

 You can @mention your colleagues to notify them directly.
 Conversations can be resolved before moving an item onto the next status in the workflow.
 You can check the comment history to revisit older conversations.

 A workflow is made up of a series of steps.
 Typically these start at Draft and finish at Published or Completed.
-Move your items through the workflow to keep track of where that item is in the production and review process.
+Move your items through the workflow to keep track of where that item is in the content production and review process.

 From the workflow tab, you can edit the workflow to match the steps that your content goes through, to get published.